formsort/google-sheets-json-webhook-receiver/README.md

 - runs entirely within your Google Apps domain
 - automatically creates new columns if new data fields appear in the JSON body
+- always adds a `received_at` column to mark when data was received by the script

 ## setup